agworkgit/dragon-repeller-rpg/README.md

 No installation is required, to give the game a go use the deployed website link.

 ## Usage
-To project is a game used for entertainment purposes.
+This project is a game used for entertainment purposes.
 The following image shows the web application's appearance and functionality:

 ![This web app is built with the use of pure HTML, CSS and JS.](./resources/demo_3.png)